 If the employee is paid at an annual rate of pay, the pay slip must also include the rate as at the latest date to which the payment relates.

-Lastly, if the employer is required to make superannuation contributions for the benefit of the employee (see our previous update on this issue on 1 May 2013), the pay slip must also include:
+Lastly, if the employer is required to make superannuation contributions for the benefit of the employee, the pay slip must also include: